top of page

 02

-Developed as a lightweight, open-source software to ensure access to AI diagnostics for low-resource hospitals without costly infrastructure
+Developed as a lightweight, open-source software to ensure access to AI diagnostics for low-resource hospitals without costly computational infrastructure

 03